The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 screenshots

-Your creativity becomes compliance.
+Your creativity gets punished.

-You’re wrapping things you didn’t choose and pretending to be excited.
+You wrap things you didnât choose and pretend to be excited.

 17. The Family Takeover